2factorauth/twofactorauth/CONTRIBUTING.md

 what websites should be listed on 2fa.directory.
 If one of the following criteria is met, it belongs on 2fa.directory:

-1. **Personal Info/Image**: Any site that deals with personal info or a person's image.
-An example of a site with **Personal Info** would be their Amazon account and a site regarding **Personal Image** would be one like Twitter.
+1. **Personal Info**: Any site that deals with personally identifiable information (PII) such as name, photo, age, address etc.
 2. **Data**: This criteria relates to data that is either important or sensitive.
    Websites detailed in criteria 1 also fit this criteria.
 3. **Money**: Any site that deals with money.